 Robin getting beaten and bloody and literally "biting the curb" as Spandam tries to drag her away strongly resembles a rape.

-Faux Symbolism: Blackbeard's last name was also the same for the Real Life version.
-Whitebeard's first name was his first name also.
+Faux Symbolism: Blackbeard's last name (Teach) was also the same for the Real Life version.
+Whitebeard's first name (Edward) was also the Real Life Blackbeard's first name.
 Thatch was an alias used by the real Blackbeard sometimes.
-By killing them both, Blackbeard has truly become...
+By killing them both and taking Whitebeard's powers, Blackbeard has truly become...
 Blackbeard.

 Foe Yay: Surprising absolutely no one, we have Doflamingo, who jokes about how Crocodile siding with the pirates instead of the World Government is "making me jealous".

 Nami and Kalifka were very Foe Yay-ish.
 At one point, Nami admires how smooth Kalifka's skin must be and how she would want her to be her own Sexy Secretary.
 Lampshaded when she reminds herself that she isn't a Dirty Old Man.